Ivan Aralica: Biography

-After the democratic changes in Croatia and the collapse of Yugoslavia, Aralica was elected to the Croatian Academy of Sciences and Arts; also, he re-entered politics, this time on the list of Croatian Democratic Union (Hrvatska demokratska zajednica/HDZ), a party headed by the independent Croatia’s first president Franjo Tudjman.
+After the reintroduction of a multi-party system in 1990 and subsequent breakup of Yugoslavia, Aralica was elected to the Croatian Academy of Sciences and Arts; also, he re-entered politics, this time on the list of Croatian Democratic Union (HDZ), then headed by the first president of Croatia since its independence Franjo Tuđman.
 Aralica held a few influential positions, the most important among them being vice-president of Croatian Parliament.
-During this period he wrote two books of political essays (one about the genesis of Serbian imperialism, the other on historical complexities of the conflict in Bosnia and Herzegovina), and two other novels.
+During this period he wrote two books of political essays (one about the genesis of Serbian imperialism, the other on historical complexities of the Bosnian War), and two other novels.